Q: Is it Safe?

 Q: Is Food and Water Readily Available?

 A: Yes, however we suggest stocking up on bulk dry foods or specialty supplies in Vallarta, then you can rely on local sources for all of your fresh food needs.
-We have a cool little veggie + dairy products truck that stops by the ranch twice a week.
+(Please Note: There are no ATM's or businesses that accept crdeit/debit cards in within 1 hour drive) We have a cool little veggie + dairy products truck that stops by the ranch twice a week.
 Mayto Village is about a mile away and has basic taco stands and small tiendas with basic supplies.
 The water is generally safe plus we have a UV + carbon filtration system for guest use.
 The fishing village of Tehua Mixtle is a five minute drive, or 30 minute walk away, and has fresh fish & oysters and frozen shrimp available, as well as several good harbor side seafood restaurants.
 Nearby there are a couple of restaurant options, one of which is a family owned guest house “El Rinconcito” that serves generally excellent food.
 There's no menu at El Rinconcito and it's group dining.

 Q: What are the transportation options, to and from Mayto?

 A: There are several options for getting to the ranch from Vallarta.
 There are inexpensive buses hourly from Vallarta to El Tuito, which is about halfway.
 You can either hitch (hitching is very common and accepted in this area) or hire a cab from El Tuito for about 500-600 pesos one way or directly from Vallarta (about $80-$100 one way).
 Our favorite Cab Driver in El Tuito is Javier (he speaks english, is very accommodating, and knows the ranch well) cell: (322) 156-9082, home:(322) 137-5973.
-As of May 2019 there is a bus from El Tuito to Mayto M-F that leaves El Tuito between 2:30 and 3:00pm.
-The bus takes one hour, however the Tuesday and Thursday bus takes 1-2 hours longer as it routes via Corales.
-Please note we do not provide transportation, and we cannot guarantee the daily Tuito to Mayto bus schedule, or the holiday-week scheduling.
+Unfortunately there is no longer a bus from between El Tuito and Mayto.

 Q: Are Pets permitted?: